canonical/ubuntu-mir/.github/actions/spelling/allow/README.md

 # Allowed Words

-The `*.txt` files contained in this directory extend the dictonary provided by [`check-spelling`](https://github.com/check-spelling/check-spelling).
+The `*.txt` files contained in this directory extend the dictionary provided by [`check-spelling`](https://github.com/check-spelling/check-spelling).

 Add new words to the respective categories.
 Feel free to recategorize the words